Breakthrough Treatment for Low Back Pain

 Call us today to schedule your free consultation and find out if spinal decompression is right for you!

-If you are experiencing low back or neck pain, Advanced Health & Rehabilitation Center, conveniently located in Greenville , NC will attend to your needs with expert care.
+If you are experiencing low back or neck pain, Advanced Health & Rehabilitation Center, conveniently located in New Bern , NC will attend to your needs with expert care.
 Utilizing the F.D.A. cleared, Non-surgical Spinal Decompression system, the Advanced Health & Rehabilitation Center decompression team will relieve pressure on structures that may be the cause of low back and leg pain as well as neck and arm pain.